zmproni/obsidian-docs/general-knowledge/academic/machine-learning/model-evaluation/_model-evaluation.md

 # Choosing Model Evaluation Techniques

+> Model evaluation the act of measuring of the model's performance given the business goal and modelling technique

 Mapping problem to machine learning task -> Evaluating model -> Validating model

 | Model evaluation                                                                     | Model validation                                             |